 Working in our fast-paced crisis intervention, advocacy and support service, you’ll ensure the voice of survivors informs every stage of the process.

-In this part advocacy, part training and project work role, you will have your own caseload of survivors and will focus on working with those aged 18 and over who access our domestic abuse service.
+You will have your own caseload of survivors and will focus on working with those aged 18 and over who access our domestic abuse service.

 To be considered as a Housing IDVA, you will need: